Marriage in ancient Rome: Conventions of Roman marriage

 Under Roman law, the oldest living male, the "father of the family" (pater familias), held absolute authority (patria potestas) over his children and, to a lesser extent, his wife.
 His household was thus understood to be under his manus (literally, "hand").
 He had the right and duty to seek a good and valuable match for his children and might arrange a child's betrothal long before they came of age.
 To further the interests of their birth families, sons of the elite should follow their fathers into public life, and daughters should marry into respectable families.
 If a daughter could prove the proposed husband to be of bad character, she could legitimately refuse the match.

 The age of lawful consent to a marriage was 12 for girls and 14 for boys.
 Most Roman women married in their early teens to young men in their twenties.

 Roman mores idealized a married daughter's relationship to her father as deferential and obedient, even at her husband's expense.
 "Deference" was not always absolute.
-After arranging his daughter's first two marriages, Marcus Tullius Cicero disapproved – rightly, as it turned out – of her choice to marry Dolabella, but found himself unable to prevent it.
+After arranging his daughter's first two marriages, Marcus Tullius Cicero disapproved – rightly, as it turned out – of her choice to marry Publius Cornelius Dolabella, but found himself unable to prevent it.
 A daughter kept her own birth-family name (nomen) for life, and although children usually took the father's name, some might take their mother's family name as part of theirs.
 In the early Empire, the legal standing of daughters differed little, if at all, from that of sons; either could inherit a share of the family estate if their father died intestate.